Reboot is a publication by and for technologists.

 To that end, here’s what we’re building:

-We operate as a 501(c)(3) nonprofit run by an ever-growing team of volunteer contributors, and supported by a community of thousands of students, educators, writers, engineers, historians, activists, and scientists.
+We operate as a fiscally sponsored nonprofit run by an ever-growing team of volunteers, and supported by a community of thousands of students, educators, writers, engineers, historians, activists, and scientists.
+We have been fortunate to receive grant support from organizations including the Omidyar Network, Ford Foundation, RT Youth Power Fund, Emergent Ventures, 0xPARC, and SPARC.

 Some notes from our lovely readers and community members: